UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 tidy_lang.iloc[:, 1]
 ```

-We pass `:` before the comma indicating we want to retrieve all rows.
 You can also ask for multiple columns,
 we pass `1:` after the comma
 indicating we want columns after and including index 1 (*i.e.* `language`).